Delegated Routing V1 HTTP API

 • Expires:: an HTTP-date timestamp (RFC9110, Section 5.6.7) when the validity of IPNS Record expires (if ValidityType=0, when signature expires)

-• Last-Modified: an HTTP-date timestamp of when cacheable resolution occured: allows HTTP proxies and CDNs to support inexpensive update checks via If-Modified-Since
+• Last-Modified: an HTTP-date timestamp of when cacheable resolution occurred: allows HTTP proxies and CDNs to support inexpensive update checks via If-Modified-Since

 • Vary: Accept: allows intermediate caches to play nicely with the different possible content types.